elhossary/changedetection-with-browser-extensions-docker-compose/README.md

-# Chrome extensions for SockpuppetBrowser
+# Changedetection.io instance with SockpuppetBrowser bundled with Chrome extensions (Docker Compose)

-Run [changedetection.io](https://github.com/dgtlmoon/changedetection.io) with a [SockpuppetBrowser](https://github.com/dgtlmoon/sockpuppetbrowser) image that has your own Chrome extensions loaded — ad/consent blockers, fingerprint tools, captcha solvers, or anything else you need a watch to see the page through.
+Run [changedetection.io](https://github.com/dgtlmoon/changedetection.io) with a [SockpuppetBrowser](https://github.com/dgtlmoon/sockpuppetbrowser) image that has your own Chrome extensions loaded, such as ad/consent blockers, fingerprint tools, captcha solvers, or anything else you need a watch to see the page through.

+**This repo exists for one extension: [NopeCHA](https://chromewebstore.google.com/detail/nopecha-captcha-solver/dknlfmjaanfblgfdfebhijalfmhmjjjo).**
+Watches that hit a captcha or an anti-bot interstitial return the challenge page instead of the content you are watching, and there is no way to load a solver into SockpuppetBrowser out of the box.
+NopeCHA is first in `extensions.txt`; the fingerprint and consent extensions alongside it are there to keep the browser from being flagged in the first place, so the solver is needed less often.

 Extensions are listed one URL per line in `extensions.txt`, downloaded and unpacked at image build time, and loaded into every browser context changedetection.io opens, including incognito ones.